yhorian1/SEO-scripts/README.md

 Run from Python command line.

-Coming soon: Command line options to 1) add a key (writes to text file) 2) Specify URLs 3) Do a full single page comparison.
+TODO: Command line options to 1) add a key (writes to text file) 2) Specify URLs 3) Do a full single page comparison.

-Future Possibilities: Compile to binary for windows, implement more functions such as a crawler and tree display for page results.
-Use a flask server to display as local webapp.
+**How to use FB graph API.gs:

+You'll need your ad accounts ID: https://www.facebook.com/business/help/1492627900875762

+Plug it into the function to identify your account.
+Then run the script once and check the logs for the auth URL.
+Paste that URL into the bar, login, done.

+Set the function to 'add_date_conversion()' to a schedule.
+Run daily.

+TODO: Create a sidebar and interface to better automate some of the functions.
+Look at a better way of filling in missing rows or checking dates.
+Better error reporting so when someone receives an email it's not just 'it's not working'.